shantnu/Path/content/world-dream.md

-Row row ro your boat, gently down the stream,

-Merrily merrily merrily,

-Life is but a dream

-There was once a prince who dreamed he was a beggar.
-He was starving in the sun, no one’d to feed.

-There was once a beggar who dreamed he was a prince.

-What I am writing for?
-Who am I writing for?
-Who is my reader?
-Do I even need to type this?
-Or anything?
+#Is This World Just a Dream?
+So Can I Just Drink Beer and Watch TV?

-If there is nothing to do, does that mean I can sit in front of /internet, pants down, Teacher?
+If there is nothing to do, does that *Me*an I can sit in front of /internet, pants down, *Teacher*?

-Teacher: If you want to, yes!
+*Teacher:* If you want to, yes!
 Especially if it makes you feel good.
 Close the door though, you don’t want your wife to see.

-Me: Hey!
+*Me:* Hey!
 Seriously.

-Teacher: There is nothing to do, nowhere to go.
+*Teacher:* There is nothing to do, nowhere to go.
 That is correct.